 The size of the generator depends on the model.
-It is shaped like a disk and is up to approximately 5 centimeters (2 in.) in diameter.
-The lead is a thin flexible tube 43 centimeters (17 in.) long.
+It is shaped like a disk and is up to approximately 2 inches (5 centimeters) in diameter.
+The lead is a thin flexible tube 17 inches (43 centimeters) long.
 Detailed dimensions are in the physician's manual, so ask your doctor if you have more questions.